 Rangers end Leafs' win streak in OT

-Tony DeAngleo scored 51 seconds into overtime Saturday night as the New York Rangers defeated the host Toronto Maple Leafs 5-4 at Scotiabank Arena.
-Ryan Strome had two goals and two assists for New York while Brett Howden and Mika Zibanejad also scored.
+Tony DeAngleo scored 52 seconds into overtime Saturday night as the New York Rangers defeated the host Toronto Maple Leafs 5-4.
+Ryan Strome had two goals and two assists for New York, while Brett Howden and Mika Zibanejad also scored.
 Artemi Panarin had three assists.

 Auston Matthews had two goals, including the tying goal in the final minute of regulation, and added an assist for the Maple Leafs, whose six-game winning streak ended.
-William Nylander added a goal and an assist and Pierre Engvall had a goal while Tyson Barrie had two assists for Toronto.
-Toronto's Frederik Andersen made 32 saves, while New York's Alexandar Georgiev stopped 44 shots.
+William Nylander added a goal and an assist, Pierre Engvall had a goal, and Tyson Barrie had two assists for Toronto.
+Toronto's Frederik Andersen made 33 saves, while New York's Alexandar Georgiev stopped 44 shots.

 Howden opened the scoring with his fifth goal this season at 1:41 of the first period from the slot, converting Strome's pass.
 Nylander scored his 16th goal during a power play at 4:21 of the first on a pass from behind the net by John Tavares.
 Jacob Trouba was off for high sticking.